EtaiWil/HypernymDB/README.md

 ## General Information
 This Java software uses Hearst patterns, a collection of lexical and syntactic patterns, to extract hypernym-hyponym links between noun phrases.
 Hearst patterns are used to identify hypernymy interactions.
-The computer extracts hypernym-hyponym pairs from a given text corpus by identifying Hearst patterns using regular expression matching and string manipulation techniques. the collection of words contain  5GB corpus which was edited before and added a <np> and </np> tags on every Noun Phrase, then by using String manipulations (to optimize search) and regex matching of 5 different Hearst Patterns it creates a Database of Hypernyms and Hyponyms. for each Hyponym we count how many times it appeared in the corpus in different patterns.
+The computer extracts hypernym-hyponym pairs from a given text corpus by identifying Hearst patterns using regular expression matching and string manipulation techniques.
+The collection of words contains  5GB corpus which was edited before and added a <np> and </np> tags on every Noun Phrase, then by using String manipulations (to optimize search) and regex matching of 5 different Hearst Patterns it creates a Database of Hypernyms and Hyponyms.
+For each Hyponym we count how many times it appeared in the corpus in different patterns.

 The patterns I identified are ({} means optionally):

 1. `NP {,} such as NP {, NP, ..., {and|or} NP}`.
    In this pattern, the first NP is the hypernym and the NPs after the words "such as" are hyponyms.
-   Example: "semitic languages such as Hebrew or Arabic are composed of consonants and voyels" semitic language ⟶ Hebrew semitic language ⟶ Arabic
+   Example: "semitic languages such as Hebrew or Arabic are composed of consonants and vowels" semitic language ⟶ Hebrew semitic language ⟶ Arabic